LEAKED PIC? Deepika Padukone's NEW ROYAL AVATAR Goes Viral Ahead Of Padmavati First Look Release!

 "We hope we are able to deliver something different for the audience this time again with ‘Padmavati'," had said Deepika Padukone.

-However Padmavati Was Never A Bed Of Roses For Deepika
+However Padmavati Was Never A Bed Of Roses For Deepika!

 Calling her titular role in the film an extremely difficult one, Deepika had also said, "Padmavati is extremely difficult and I am ready for that experience and journey."

-Coming back to Padmavati update, all eyes are on the trio and we just can't for tomorrow and have a look on the hard work of Bhansali.
+Coming back to Padmavati update, all eyes are on the trio and we just can't for tomorrow to have a look at the hardwork of Bhansali.